5 Simple Tips for Creating a Low-Maintenance Portland Landscaping Design

-Low-maintenance landscape design is one of the most common requests a Portland or Lake Oswego landscaper receives.
+Low-maintenance landscape design is one of the most common requests a Portland landscaper receives.
 If you’re too busy with your fulfilling work, family and social lives to dedicate much time to landscaping maintenance, that doesn’t mean you can’t have a beautiful yard.
 Landscape maintenance can be easy if you follow these low-maintenance tips:

 1. Mulch to stave off weeds, nourish soil and add beauty

 Mulch may seem very humble in the grand scheme of things, but it’s actually crucial for the health of any landscape design.
 From discouraging weed growth to adding a unified look, mulch serves many purposes.
 At its most basic, it’s a layer of nourishing insulation for your garden beds.
 If you’re wondering what type of mulch is best for your yard, speak to a Portland landscaping professional.
 Mulch options run the gamut from chopped-up yard debris to high-end organic black beauty mulches.

 Mulch is the landscape design MVP and very beneficial to your garden.
 Composed of organic materials such as wood bark, chopped up leaves and even lawn clippings, mulch provides a blanket of protection for the soil.
 Not only does mulch regulate soil temperature, but it also discourages the growth of weeds.
 Covering any bare soil with mulch will save you hours of backbreaking weed pulling later.
 In this way, mulching is a very important part of low-hassle landscape maintenance.
 Finally, mulch provides a crucial diet of nutrients as water runs through it all winter long.
 Mulch: It’s the secret weapon of lazy green thumbs.
 Landscaper fabric can also be laid down under mulch to prevent nearly all weeds from popping up.